City Survivability Rankings for Steakhouse

 - Challenging locations: 59.0% – 77.0%

 Wide variation between cities: The difference between the #1 city (Portland at 89.0%) and the #24 city (New York City at 84.7%) is 4.4 percentage points.
-A 0.1-point gap separating Portland and San Antonio indicates that for Steakhouses, choosing the right metro is a higher-stakes decision than for many other business types.
+The 0.1-point lead Portland holds over San Antonio reflects real structural differences in how well each metro supports Steakhouses — not just random variation.

 Strong performers: 24 cities show Survivability Scores above 80%, indicating highly favorable conditions for Steakhouses.